TACC-Cloud/agave-docs/docs/agave/archive/beginners-guides/_managing-metadata.rst

    {
      "name": "note",
-     "value": "This was my first lesson with the Tapis (Agave) API.", "schemaId": null,
+     "value": "This was my first lesson with the Tapis API.", "schemaId": null,
      "associatedIds": [
        "0001409788737810-5056a550b8-0001-012"